 Themed displays are a fantastic way to tell a story and inspire your customers.
 You can build a display around a specific holiday, season, or activity.
 For example, a "Game Day" display could feature snacks, drinks, team apparel, and coolers all in one place.
 In the summer, a "Beach Day" theme could bring together sunscreen, towels, hats, and sand toys.
 These displays create a fun shopping experience and encourage impulse buys by presenting a complete package.
 Showcasing these collections in a visually appealing way helps customers envision the event and grab everything they need at once.

-Use High-Traffic Areas and End Caps
+Use Your Busiest Areas and End Caps

 Your store's layout has prime real estate—use it wisely.
 End caps, the displays at the end of aisles, are perfect for showcasing seasonal promotions or high-margin product pairings.
 Since every customer walking that aisle will see them, they offer maximum visibility.
 Likewise, the area near your checkout counters is ideal for smaller, low-cost impulse items like candy, magazines, or phone chargers.
 Placing these convenient items where customers are already waiting to pay is a simple yet highly effective way to add one or two more products to their final purchase.

-Train Your Team to Suggest Pairings
+Teach Your Staff to Suggest Smart Pairings

 Your sales associates are one of your most valuable assets.
 A well-trained team can take cross merchandising to the next level by offering personalized suggestions.
 When a customer buys a new suit, an associate can recommend a matching tie and shirt.
 If someone is buying paint, your team can ask if they need brushes, rollers, or painter's tape.
 This kind of helpful upselling enhances the customer experience and shows that you’re invested in their success.
 Good project management includes training your staff to see these opportunities and confidently make recommendations.